-It’s not surprising that vetiver has an earthy facet, seeing as it grows in the earth, but the smell of earth may not be the first thing one thinks of when they smell it.
+It’s not surprising that vetiver has an earthy facet, seeing as it grows within the bosom of Mother Gaia, but the smell of earth may not be the first thing one thinks of when they smell it.
 Vetiver is rooty, dry and redolent of earth.
-It can smell dark, damp and dirty, but not in the animalic sense, no, in the mineral, cold earth under the fingernails sense.
+It can smell dark, damp and dirty, but not in the animalic sense, no, in the mineral, cold mud under the fingernails sense.
 So earth is perhaps one of vetiver’s most important facets because it is, in itself, a very complex and varied nuance.

 Scents: Vetiver Extraordinare by Editions de Parfums Frederic Malle, White on White by Illuminum London & Infusion de Vetiver by Prada

 When I smelled real vetiver for the first time (as in the grass not the derivative oils) I was taken aback by just how spicy it was.
 There’s a strong pepperiness to vetiver that gives it a liveliness and effervescence that can often get lost amongst the bright citrus notes.
 But this spice can be interpreted in fascinating ways and to demonstrate the spice element of vetiver, I have picked out three fragrances that each showcase an intriguing type of spice, including cumin, ginger and salt.